pixelspark/dispatch.js/README.md

 a special 'resume' object, dispatch.js will resume execution where we left off as soon as the callback is completed.

+## Prerequisites

+Dispatch.js works in any JavaScript environment that supports modules and ES6 generations.
+To use it in NodeJS, start Node with the '--harmony' command line flag.

 ## Usage

 Use as follows: